Baxter Barracks |

 A blockhouse built by Ethan Allen to guard against New York land speculators.

 Located at Battery Park.
-A 13-gun earthwork used against the British during the bombardment of Burlington in June 1813.
-This was also a state militia encampment site during the War of 1812 and the Civil War.
+A 13-gun earthwork battery was originally located here, used against the British during the bombardment of Burlington in June 1813.
+A cantonment and hospital was built before the winter of 1812-13.
+This was also a state militia encampment site during the Civil War.
+Site transferred to the city in 1870.
 State marker in park.
+See also Battery Park History from University of Vermont

 (1773 - 1775 ?), Winooski